ETC5523-2025/assignment-4-packages-and-shiny-apps-NathalieAaes/README.md

 [![Pkgdown](https://img.shields.io/badge/pkgdown-website-blue)](https://etc5523-2025.github.io/assignment-4-packages-and-shiny-apps-NathalieAaes/)

-HAIgermany is an R package for exploring and visualizing healthcare-associated infections (HAIs) in Germany.
-It provides tidy datasets, analysis functions, and an interactive Shiny app based on data from the ECDC Point Prevalence Survey (2011–2012).
+HAIgermany is an R package designed to explore and visualize healthcare-associated infections (HAIs) in Germany.
+It includes tidy datasets and analysis functions, along with an interactive Shiny app that allows users to filter by infection type and view stratified infection rates and McCabe score distributions.
+The data originates from the BHAI R package, which is based on the ECDC Point Prevalence Survey (2011–2012).

 ------------------------------------------------------------------------

 ## Installation

-You can install the development version of HAIgermany from GitHub:
+You can install HAIgermany from GitHub:

 ``` r
 # Install remotes if needed